 All Child Protection concerns need to be acted on immediately.
 If you are concerned that a child may be at risk or is actually suffering abuse, you should tell one of the Designated Safeguarding Teachers at Stimpson Avenue Academy School who are:

-- Tina Berlingieri (Family and Pastoral Support Lead and Deputy DSP)
+- Tina Berlingieri (Family and Pastoral Support Lead and DSP Lead)

 - Mia Lewis (Assistant Principal)